lve-org/lve/web/docs/index.md

 | <a href="/repository/security/">Security</a> | Prompt leakage, Prompt injection, Unsafe code
 | <a href="/repository/trust/">Trust</a> | Accuracy, Hallucinations, Explainability |

-To start browsing the LVE repository, you can either [browse LVEs on GitHub](/repository) or clone the repository and browse locally.
+You can start to [browse the LVE repository online](/index.html) or clone the repository and browse locally.

 ### Contributing to the LVE repository

-To get started with LVE contributions, you need to install the `lve` CLI tool.
+To get started with LVE reporting, you need to install the `lve` CLI tool.

 To do so, run the following command:

 ```bash
 pip install lve-tools